barionleg/Xipho/docs/icecast-trunk/config-file.md

 playlistlog
 : Into this file, a log of all metadata for each mountpoint will be written.
 The format of the logfile will most likely change over time as we narrow in on a standard format for this.
 Currently, the file is pipe delimited.
-This option is optional and can be removed entirely from the config file.
+This is optional and can be removed entirely from the config file.

 logsize